Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 110 | I/O address unmodified by transaction
 111 | Reserved

 _Table 9-4.
-Encoding off DAD and SAD Fields In DMA Transaction Descriptor Register_
+Encoding of DAD and SAD Fields In DMA Transaction Descriptor Register_

 <br/>